zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-If we now would try to return this data with the basic <i>DiaryEntry</i> type, i.e. if we would type the function as follows
+If we now would try to return this data with the basic <i>DiaryEntry</i> type, i.e., if we would type the function as follows.

 ```js